-Tie your laces and prepare for a hike cause we have a lot of places to visit, a lot of hills to conquer and plenty of miradouros (keep reading to find what that is) to enjoy!
-Next 3 days in Lisbon will be hard for your lungs, even harder on your legs and you’d probably curse me more than once.
+Tie your laces and prepare for a hike cause we have a lot of places to visit, a lot of hills to conquer, and plenty of miradouros (keep reading to find what that is) to enjoy!
+The next 3 days in Lisbon will be hard for your lungs, even harder on your legs and you’d probably curse this itinerary more than once.

 Praça do Comércio

 It may not be in the center of the city, but it certainly feels like the center of Lisbon.
 Due to its location next to the Royal Palace, the square was previously known as Terreiro do Paço (Palace Yard), but after the great earthquake of 1755, the praça was completely remodeled and renamed to Praça do Comércio (Commerce Square).

-Miradouro Portas del Sol
+Miradouro Portas do Sol

 If there is one word you should know in Portuguese, it’s miradouro.
-Meaning viewpoint, it’s a word you’d see on plenty of city signs, and when you do, just go for it.
+Meaning viewpoint, it’s a word you’ll see on plenty of city signs, and when you do, just go for it.
 You won’t be disappointed.

-San Jorge Castelo
+São Jorge Castelo

 Praça Dom Pedro IV

-Also known as the Rossio Square, Praça Dom Pedro IV is one of the main Lisbon squares since the middle ages.
+Also known as Rossio Square, Praça Dom Pedro IV is one of the main Lisbon squares since the middle ages.
 It has a rich history in it, been the setting of popular revolts, celebrations, bullfights, and even executions.

 Santa Justa Miradouro

 Yep, yet another miradouro.
-There is a reason our first day is called “Enjoy the views”!
-Lisbon is full of them, and every one of them is magical (some more than others).
+There is a reason our first day is named Enjoy the views!
+Lisbon is full of them, and every single one is magic (some more than others).

 Since you are smart enough to find this guide though, you won’t have to waste time and money on that.
-Right behind the elevator, on Rua do Carmo, there is a normal one that is completely free of charge and people.
-Use it to go up to the viewpoint, pay just 1.50€ admission fee, and enjoy one of the best views in Lisbon!
+Right behind the elevator, on Rua do Carmo, there is a normal one that is completely free of charge and lines.
+Use it to go up to the viewpoint, pay only a 1.50 EUR admission fee, and enjoy one of the best views in Lisbon!